Regularity of spectral stacks and discreteness of weight-hearts: Weight structures

 where $G$ is a linearly reductive group scheme of finite type over a field $k$, and $R$ is a noetherian $\Einfty$-$k$-algebra with $G$-action such that $\pi_0(R)$ is a finite type $k$-algebra. \end{thmlist} \end{exam}

-\begin{rem} In characteristic zero, the Tannakian formalism of Iwanari \cite[Thm.~4.1, Prop.~4.9]{Iwanari} gives an intrinsic characterization of $\sC$ satisfying the condition $(\ast)$.
-Namely, it is equivalent to the following two conditions: \begin{defnlist} \item $\hw$ is additively generated by a wedge-finite\footnotemark~object $C$ of dimension $d$ and its dual $C^{\vee}$.
+\begin{rem} In characteristic zero, the Tannaka formalism of Iwanari \cite[Thm.~4.1, Prop.~4.9]{Iwanari} gives an intrinsic characterization of $\sC$ satisfying the condition $(\ast)$.
+Namely, it is equivalent to the following two conditions: \begin{defnlist} \item $\hw$ is generated as a symmetric monoidal additive $\infty$-category by a wedge-finite\footnotemark~object $C$ of dimension $d$ and its dual $C^{\vee}$.

 \item The $\Einfty$-ring spectrum

 is noetherian and $\pi_0(A)$ is of finite type over $k$.
 Here $\bZ^d_{\star}$ is the set of $d$-tuples $(\lambda_1,\cdots,\lambda_d) \in \bZ^d$ such that $\lambda_1 \ge \cdots \ge \lambda_d$, $S_{\lambda}$ is the Schur functor corresponding to $\lambda$, and $K$ is the regular representation of $\mrm{GL}_d$. \end{defnlist}